df1317/2025-reefscape/docs/README.md

 ### Test Mode

 > **Note:** In test mode, all tilt position limits are ignored to allow for full range of motion during testing and calibration.
+>
+> **Warning:** Avoid creating duplicate bindings for the same button in test mode.
+Any changes to these bindings should be documented here and in the code comments.

 #### Xbox Controller (Driver)